MasudOsmanmr9/music-library-app/README.md

 The server will run on port 3001 by default.
 You can customize the ports as needed.

+#####we have provided postmans request collections export file, if you want you can import it and test apis form your end!

 Feel free to adjust the project configuration according to your preferences.

 ## Note: Ensure both the client and server are running concurrently for the full application functionality.